Canada: Merger Review

-In circumstances where credible options are available to buyers, buyer concentration can prevent a price increase and make it difficult for sellers to exercise market power.
-Typically, a buyer will have such ability if it can, for example, switch to other sellers in a reasonable amount of time or the promise of substantial orders can induce the expansion of an existing seller or sponsor entry by a potential seller, or both.
+Where credible options are available to buyers, buyer concentration can prevent a price increase and make it difficult for sellers to exercise market power.
+Typically, a buyer will have such ability if it can, for example, switch to other sellers in a reasonable amount of time or the promise of substantial orders can induce the expansion of an existing seller or sponsor entry by a potential seller.
 In such a scenario, the Bureau will assess whether one or more buyers have such a countervailing power to constrain the exercise of market power.

 Unlike the integrated analysis conducted in the United States and by the European Commission, the Bureau considers efficiencies separately, following its evaluation of whether a merger will result in an SPLC.
 This reflects the fact that the Canadian legislative framework contains an explicit efficiencies exception.
 Specifically, subsection 96(1) of the Competition Act allows for the clearance of an anti-competitive merger, where the efficiency gains brought about by the merger are greater than and offset the anti-competitive effects.20 The onus is on the parties to establish the gains in efficiency, while the commissioner bears the burden of establishing the anti-competitive effects of the merger.

 The first step in the trade-off analysis consists of an assessment of all efficiency claims, including their nature, magnitude and likely realisation.
-The Bureau will pay close attention to gains in productive efficiency, such as savings associated with integrating new activities within the firm or product, plant level and multi-plant level savings in both variable and fixed costs, as well as gains in dynamic efficiency, such as the optimal introduction of new products or the improvement of product quality and service.
+The Bureau will pay close attention to gains in productive efficiency, such as savings associated with integrating new activities within the firm or product, plant-level and multi-plant-level savings in variable and fixed costs, as well as gains in dynamic efficiency, such as the optimal introduction of new products or the improvement of product quality and service.

 The second step in the trade-off analysis is to balance the efficiency gains against ‘the effects of any prevention or lessening of competition that will result or is likely to result from the merger or proposed merger’.21 This entails the Bureau looking at all relevant price and non-price effects, including negative effects on allocative, productive and dynamic efficiencies, negative or socially adverse redistributive effects, and effects on service, quality and product choice.
 Further, the Bureau may also consider price and non-price effects in interrelated markets.